erland/erlandplugins/TrackStat/trunk/README.txt

    the title formats you registered in a previous step.

 3. If you want to show the ratings on the MusicInfoSCR goto the web interface client settings section for plugins and select the title formats you registered in a previous step.
-Observe that there will also be the custom items added automatically available in the settings for MusicInfoSCR.
-The custom items for rating information contains the following text:
-   TRACKSTAT_RATING_NUMBER
-   TRACKSTAT_RATING_STATIC
-   TRACKSTAT_RATING_DYNAMIC

 4. If you want to show the ratings in the track listings in the web user interface goto the server settings section for formatting and select one of the title formats that contains rating information.